ajodeh-juma/bixcop-2021-python/exercises/exercise001.md

 **Given**: At most 10 DNA strings in ```FASTA``` format (of length at most 1 kbp each).

-**Return**: The ID of the string having the highest GC-content, followed by the GC-content of that string.
+**Return**: The ID of the string having the highest GC-content, followed by the GC-content of that string in 6 decimal places.

 **Sample Dataset**.